 Things To Do:

-- Other sports: Golf, Paragliding at Nusa Dua, Mountain Cycling at Ubud, Jungle Trekking, Bungy Jumping at Seminyak, Horse Riding in Seminyak and Umalas, Hiking in the rice fields at Ubud areas.
+Other sports: Golf, Paragliding at Nusa Dua, Mountain Cycling at Ubud, Jungle Trekking, Bungy Jumping at Seminyak, Horse Riding in Seminyak and Umalas, and Hiking in the rice fields at Ubud areas.

-- Observe the nature in West Bali National Park, Taman Safari, Butterfly Park (Taman Kupu-Kupu).
+Observe nature in West Bali National Park, Taman Safari, and Butterfly Park (Taman Kupu-Kupu).